Subcontracting Policy

 Contract Managers

-All employees responsible for contract management of cross-network subcontracting sit on the Compliance Network across First Intuition.
+All employees responsible for contract management of cross Group subcontracting sit on the Cross Group Subcontracting Committee.
+In addition to this all those ultimately responsible for subcontracting are part of Comp Gov (MDs).
 External subcontractors are managed by individuals on the senior management education teams.

 Reducing our subcontracted provision